ImgBotApp/InternetNL/detail/conn/ipv6/resolver-conn/exp_en.md

-We check that you resolver is IPv6 connected.
+We check whether your (recursing) DNS resolver is able to query (authoritative) name servers over IPv6.